Quentin-Joly/DSND_Project1/README.md

 - survey_results_public_2018 : The data downloaded from Kaggle for 2018
 - survey_results_public_2019 : The data downloaded from Kaggle for 2019

-## Project motivation
-I investigate some insights about the survey answers to the Stack Overflow surveys and I try to make predictions on some variables about the Stack Overflowers.
-Then I added one more insight with visualizations about Stack Overflow.

-## Licence
-Kaggle : Data provider

-## Authors
+## Data
-Quentin Joly : Jupyter Notebook
+The data used are the answers to the Stack Ovreflow surveys for 2017, 2018 and 2019 found at https://insights.stackoverflow.com/survey.
+It can be as weel foud on the repo.

 ## Summary
 Q1 - Is it possible to predict the expected salary and what are the most influencial coefficients to the salary expectation?